graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-10/papers/2025-10-29-structure-does-not-help.md

 <figcaption>Table 2.
 This table evaluates the effectiveness of templated graph learning using full (ND), limited (HN), and no (CO) graph structure representation in the LLM-based graph learning pipeline. <bold>Best</bold> results are bolded.</figcaption>

 ### Conclusion
 In this blog post, we have reviewed a subset of results presented by the authors (do check out their paper for other results).
 These results show that for node classification, link prediction, and molecular property prediction, providing an LLM with the encoding of only the node textual descriptions has comparable results (and better in some cases) to providing it with the encoding of the graph structure using known methods.
-This highlights the already good performance of LLMs for graph learning tasks on TAGs.
-Furthermore, it raises the question of the effectiveness of current methods for encoding graph structure for LLM-based graph learning.
+This highlights the already good performance of LLMs for graph learning tasks on TAGs, but raises the question of the effectiveness of current methods for encoding graph structure for LLM-based graph learning.